-First you need to decide what types of service events you want to track and how reminders should be triggered.
-Preventative maintenance can certainly be tracked in a spreadsheet, but the chances are your equipment management software is going to give you more options.
-You can trigger maintenance activity based on real-world events such as machine usage, return from job site, damage and other types of events.
+You need to decide what types of service events you want to track and how reminders should triggered.
+Preventative be maintenance can certainly be tracked in a spreadsheet, but the chances are your construction equipment management software is going to give you more options.
+You can trigger maintenance activity based on real-world events such as machine usage, return from the job site, damage and other types of events.
 Other service events are purely time based, such as replacing decals or tracking test certificates.
 More importantly, if you can systemize your maintenance data effectively you can also provide information around risk mitigation to your job sites.